-Li et al. (2011) examined the correlation relationships between the CN concentration and some meteorological variables influencing cloud development and found that they were weak.
+- Li et al. (2011) examined the correlation relationships between the CN concentration and some meteorological variables influencing cloud development and found that they were weak.
 This suggests that changes in cloud properties induced by atmospheric dynamics/thermodynamics can be effectively removed by using a very large number of samples.
-To identify environmental factors that might affect the properties of clouds selected for this study, relationships between cloud properties and aerosol loading are analyzed according to vertical velocity (vv), CAPE, PWV and wind shear (ws).
-Wind shear is calculated as the maximum of horizontal wind speed (u) minus the minimum of u within the lowest 7 km of the atmosphere (Fan et al., 2009).
+To identify environmental factors that might affect the properties of clouds - selected for this study, relationships between cloud properties and aerosol loading are analyzed according to vertical velocity (vv), CAPE, PWV and wind shear (ws).
+Wind shear is calculated as the maximum of horizontal wind speed (u) minus the minimum of u within 7 km from the ground (Fan et al., 2009).
 Figure 2 shows CTT as a function of CN concentration for the different environmental conditions selected here.
-Each meteorological parameter was divided into two groups representing diametrically possible values, e.g., rising motion and subsidence for the case of vv.
+Each - meteorological parameter was divided into two groups representing diametrically possible values, e.g., rising motion and subsidence for the case of vv.
 Each group contains approximately equal numbers of samples and enough samples to reduce the noise generated by the analyses.
-No matter if the environment is unstable (vv $> 0.0 \text{ ms}^{-1}$ , CAPE $> 500 \text{ Jm}^{-2}$ ) or stable (vv $< 0.0 \text{ ms}^{-1}$ ) ms-1, CAPE < 500 Jm-2), moist (PWV > 5cm) or dry (PWV < 5cm), CTT decreases as CN concentration increases (Fig. 2a-c).
-Under unstable and/or moist conditions, increasing the aerosol concentration in mixed-phase warm-based clouds generates more latent heat which, in turn, invigorates convection.
-The magnitude of the slope in the CTT-CN relationship is then larger than that under stable and/or dry conditions
+No matter if the environment is unstable (vv > 0.0 m s-1, CAPE > 500 Jm-2) or stable (vv < 0.0 m s-1, CAPE < 500 Jm-2), moist (PWV > 5 cm) - or dry (PWV < 5 cm), CTT decreases as CN concentration increases (Fig. 2a-c).
+Under unstable and/or moist conditions, the magnitude of the slope in the CTT-CN relationship is larger than that under stable and/or dry conditions (Fig. 2b and c).
+Figure 2d shows that increasing the aerosol loading likely suppresses convection under strong wind shear conditions (solid line), but invigorates convection under weak wind shear conditions (dotted line).